Nell Scovell: Career

 After graduation, she moved to New York and was the first staff writer hired by Spy magazine in 1986.
 Tina Brown recruited her to work at Vanity Fair, where she contributed quirky visual features about money and culture.
 Scovell later ran into an old Spy editor, who recommended she write for television.

 Scovell wrote a spec script for It's Garry Shandling's Show, which was bought.
 After serving as story editor for the final season of Newhart, she worked on Late Night with David Letterman.

 As a television writer, Scovell wrote the season two episode of The Simpsons, "One Fish, Two Fish, Blowfish, Blue Fish"; she also wrote the season 32 episode "Sorry Not Sorry".
 She was one of the first women to write an episode of The Simpsons.
 Other TV writing credits include The Wilton North Report, Coach, Monk, Murphy Brown, Charmed, Newhart, The Critic, NCIS, and many others.
 She also wrote the season two episode of Space Ghost Coast to Coast, "Urges".

 Scovell has directed two television films: Hayley Wagner, Star for Showtime, and It Was One of Us for Lifetime.

 Outside of television, Scovell is a former contributing editor at Vanity Fair, and has written for Vogue, Rolling Stone, Self, Tatler, and The New York Times Magazine.
 She currently blogs for Vanity Fairs web site.

-In 2019, Scovell joined other WGA members in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.
+In 2019, Scovell joined other Writers Guild of America (WGA) members in firing their agents as part of the WGAs' stand against the Association of Talent Agents (ATA) and the practice of movie packaging.